 Membership in our CSA affords access to the freshest possible organic produce, while supporting local, sustainable, healthy agriculture in Tampa Bay.
 Because we’re an educational farm, your membership supports hands-on ecological education through our volunteer program, field trip program and workshops.
 We’re a community farm, so members enjoy building relationships with our farmers, volunteering, and learning about how their food is grown!

-To become a member of Sweetwater’s CSA you must fill out a membership application and pay for a Full Membership.
-Applications for the December through May Season are being accepted now.
-We accept applications until we have sold the total number of shares we will have available for the next Season.
+To become a member of Sweetwater’s CSA you must click on the link and pay for a Full Membership or visit the Sweetwater Farm Cafe on Sunday 10am-4pm.
+Memberships for the November through May Season are being accepted now.
+We accept memberships until we have sold the total number of shares we will have available for the next Season.
 Members pay for their seasonal share before the Season begins.
-Then Members simply come to the farm to pick up their freshly-harvested organic vegetables each week.
+Then Members simply come to the farm to pick up their freshly-harvested organic vegetables each week on Sunday between 12pm and 3pm starting November 26th 2023.
 Half Memberships may be available later in the season, depending on this season’s yield.